Mai0313/Mentor/docs/Bandgap_Reference_Verification_RAK/Bandgap_Reference_Verification_RAK_parsed.md

 Here is the image describtion:
 ```
-The image is a screenshot of the Virtuoso ADE Explorer software interface, which is used for analog and mixed-signal design and simulation.
-The title bar at the top indicates that the current project being edited is "TB_BGR tb_bgr maestro_Ac."
+The image is a screenshot of the Virtuoso ADE Explorer, a tool used for analog and mixed-signal design and simulation, developed by Cadence Design Systems.
 The interface is divided into several sections:

+1. **Title Bar**: At the top, it displays "Virtuoso® ADE Explorer Editing: TB_BGR tb_bgr maestro_Ac" indicating the current project or file being worked on.

-1. **Menu Bar**: At the very top, there is a menu bar with options such as Launch, Session, Setup, Analyses, Variables, Outputs, Simulation, Results, Tools, EAD, Parasitics/LDE, Window, and Help.
+2. **Menu Bar**: Below the title bar, there is a menu bar with options such as Launch, Session, Setup, Analyses, Variables, Outputs, Simulation, Results, Tools, EAD, Parasitics/LDE, Window, and Help.

-2. **Toolbar**: Below the menu bar, there is a toolbar with various icons for common actions like opening, saving, and running simulations.
-There is also a search bar with options to replace text and a dropdown menu currently set to "(None)."
+3. **Toolbar**: Directly under the menu bar, there is a toolbar with various icons for quick actions like saving, opening files, and other common tasks.
+There is also a search bar with "Replace" and a dropdown menu set to "(None)".

-3. **Setup Panel**: On the left side, there is a panel titled "Setup" which contains a hierarchical tree structure.
+4. **Setup Panel**: On the left side, there is a panel titled "Setup" which contains a hierarchical tree structure.
 The tree includes:
    - TB_BGR_tb_bgr_1
    - Simulator spectre
-   - Analyses (with an option to add analysis)
+   - Analyses (with a prompt to "Click to add analysis")
-   - Design Variables (with an option to add variable)
+   - Design Variables (with a prompt to "Click to add variable")
    - Parameters
-   - Corners (checked)
+   - Corners (with a checkbox ticked)
    - Reliability Analyses
    - Monte Carlo Sampling
    - Checks/Asserts

-4. **Main Workspace**: The central part of the interface is a large blank area, which is likely where detailed information or results would be displayed once a simulation is run or a specific item is selected from the setup panel.
+5. **Main Workspace**: The central part of the interface is a large blank area, likely where the main content or results would be displayed.
+It currently shows a tab labeled "maestro_Ac".

-5. **Right Toolbar**: On the right side, there is a vertical toolbar with icons for various actions such as running simulations, stopping simulations, and other controls.
+6. **Right Toolbar**: On the right side, there is a vertical toolbar with icons for various actions such as running simulations, stopping simulations, and other controls.

-6. **Status Bar**: At the bottom, there is a status bar that shows the current mouse position and other status messages.
-It indicates that the current schematic is "TB_BGR tb_bgr schematic" and the simulator being used is "spectre aps."
+7. **Status Bar**: At the bottom, there is a status bar with some text indicating "TB_BGR tb_bgr schematic" and "Simulator: spectre aps".

-Overall, the interface is designed to manage and run simulations for analog and mixed-signal designs, providing various tools and options for setting up and analyzing the design parameters and results.
+The interface is designed to facilitate the setup, execution, and analysis of simulations for electronic circuit designs.
 ```

 #### **Figure 49: ADE Explorer window showing maestro\_Ac view**